 The Oakland Oaks moved to Vancouver and became the Mounties for the 1956 season.
 Brown was made public relations director for the inaugural season.
 He was also put in charge of a youth program.
 He insisted plenty of youngsters in British Columbia could make careers in professional baseball, even though the province had only ever graduated a handful of talents in the past.
 It would take many years before his prediction came true, and homegrown talents like Larry Walker, Jason Bay, and Rich Harden put the province on baseball's map.

 Brown died on June 21, 1962, once again cared for by his wife, the former Jean Campion, a nurse whom he had met in a hospital.
 He passed five days short of their 29th wedding anniversary.
 They had no children.
-He was buried at Ocean View Cemetery in Burnaby.
+He was buried at Ocean View Cemetery in Burnaby, just east of Vancouver.

 The Mounties folded after the 1962 season, and pro baseball disappeared from Vancouver for two years, as though in mourning for the man they called Mr. Baseball.
 Brown's was the first name included in a Vancouver Baseball Hall of Fame, which was no more than a plaque inside the stadium.
 He has also been posthumously inducted in the British Columbia Sports Hall of Fame and the Canadian Baseball Hall of Fame in St. Marys, Ontario.